This is Milton District

 A proud tradition of excellence

 From 1960 to the present day, MD students have excelled in the arts, athletics, academics and applied technologies.
 The many awards, pictures, trophies, banners and plaques on display throughout our school record our deep tradition of excellence and honour the achievements of all the Mustangs who have worn the M with pride, including MD's most famous graduate, Canadian Astronaut Chris Hadfield, Class of 1977, the first Canadian to walk in space.
 Milton is also proud of two graduates Mark Saunders and Nishan ‘Nish’ Duraiappah who are both Chiefs of Police of two of the largest police forces in Ontario.
-Saunders is Metro Toronto Chief and Duraiappah is Peel Region Chief.
+Saunders is recently retired Metro Toronto Chief and Duraiappah is Peel Region Chief.
 Building on our strong foundation of success on the performance stage, in the classroom, on the playing field and in the gym, our most recent class of MD students proudly carry on the Mustang tradition of reaching for the stars in their pursuit of Nothing but the Best.

 A caring, inclusive school culture